Sheshuk/snap-base/README.md

 # SuperNova Async Pipeline: base package

-This package contains base for asynchronous pipeline for supernova detection.
+This package contains base for asynchronous real-time data analysis pipeline.
+It was designed for the supernova neutrino signal detection.

+## Features
+* Running chains of generators and functions asynchronously.
+* Computationally heavy/blocking code is run in parallel threads/processes.
+* Pipeline is configured in a `yaml` file, where the steps are assembled and parameters are set.
+* Branching support: data can be fed to parallel chains for various processing.
+* ZeroMQ interface to connect running nodes with each other.

 ## Installation

-Install `snap-base` package
 ```shell
 pip install snap-base
 ```

-## Configuration
+## Defining the pipeline

-### Define pipeline elements
+The pipeline definition consist of

+1. A python module (or modules) where all the processing steps should be defined
+2. `yaml` configuration file, defining how the data should flow through these steps.

+For more details see: [Pipeline_elements](Pipeline_elements.md)

 While this package defines some basic functions, like sending and receiving data via ZMQ or running analysis step in parallel processes, all other needed functions will need to be defined by user in the python package.

-Package [snap-combine](https://github.com/Sheshuk/snap-combine) contains more utility functions for the supernova signals combinations and can be used as an example.
+Package [snap-combine](https://github.com/Sheshuk/snap-combine) contains more utility functions for the supernova neutrino signals combinations.

-### Create the pipeline configuration file
-Create yaml configuration file, describing your pipelines.
-This is where you link the elements with given parameters to the analysis chain(s).
-*TODO: describe configuration format*

 ## Running